-- B32 A not-for-profit entity that makes an accounting policy choice to recognise volunteer services under paragraph 19 accordance with hall only change its accounting policy if the change meets the criteria in AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors paragraph 14.
-That is, only if the change: - (a) is required by an Australian Accounting Standard; or - (b) results in the financial statements providing reliable and more relevant information about the effects of transactions, other events or conditions on the entity's financial position, financial performance or cash flows.
+- B32 A not-for-profit entity that makes an accounting policy choice to recognise volunteer services under paragraph 19 shall only change its accounting policy if the change meets the criteria in AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors (paragraph 14).
+That is, an entity can change an accounting policy only if the change: - (a) is required by an Australian Accounting Standard; or - (b) results in the financial statements providing reliable and more relevant information about the effects of transactions, other events or conditions on the entity's financial position, financial performance or cash flows.